wellyngtonamaral/hd-benchmark/README.md

 The available scripts are:

-**hd-benchmark-iops.sh** - it runs tests directly on the physical device and tests disk performance, abstracting the operating system and file system aspects.
+**hd-benchmark-iops.sh** - it runs performance tests directly on the physical device, abstracting the operating system and file system aspects.

 Using this is possible to find out the speed of the disk and also the performance of the disk interface/disk controller (i.e: PCIe SATA Controller or Port Multiplier).